-The Lewis and Clark National Historic Park
+Lewis and Clark National Historic Park

-We started our journey on Oregon Coast highway 101 in Washington, headed south, and our first stop was the Lewis and Clark National Historic Park in Astoria.
+We started our Oregon Coast Road Trip on Highway 101 in Washington, headed south, and our first stop was the Lewis and Clark National Historic Park in Astoria.
 Our family had spent the previous year learning about the journey of Lewis and Clark and their perilous trek across the west from 1804 to 1806.
 We were on our own monumental journey, traveling 10,000 miles by car in just two months, but I guess that’s where the comparison ended.
 We faced none of the hardships that this crew faced, but we did enjoy walking in their footsteps for a brief time.
 In Montana, we stopped at the Lewis and Clark Interpretive Center, which focused on their month-long portage around the massive falls, but that’s a story for another day.

 The Lewis and Clark National Historic Park in Oregon celebrates the end of Lewis and Clark’s journey.
 How exciting that must have been for them catch their first glimpse of the Pacific Ocean after two years of roughing it in the wild west.
 We visited Fort Clatstop, a replica of the winter encampment built by the Corps of Discovery in 1805.
 We visited during the peak season, and the reenactors put on quite a show for us, showing us how to make candles, play traditional games, and tan buckskin.

-Visiting the Lewis and Clark National Historic Park: The park is open every day except Christmas Day, but you’ll only find costumed reenactors during the summer months.
+Tips for Visiting the Lewis and Clark National Historic Park: The park is open every day except Christmas Day, but you’ll only find costumed reenactors during the summer months.
 I recommend hiking the Fort to Sea Trail, which takes you on a gentle hike through deep woods and sandy dunes to the very beach where Lewis and Clark found the Pacific Ocean they had been searching for.
 The hike is a little over six miles, one-way, but it’s quite easy to call a cab that will meet you at the beach and bring you back to your car.

-Camping: Fort Stevens State Park is just north of Fort Clatsop, right off of Oregon Coast Highway 101.
+Camping Near Astoria, OR: Fort Stevens State Park is just north of Fort Clatsop, right off of Oregon Coast Highway 101.
 It’s a huge park with 170 campsites, yurts, cabins, bike rentals, and freshwater swimming.
 A highlight was visiting the wreckage of the Peter Iredale, a steel barque that went down off the coast in 1906.
 If I could go back and do this trip again, I would spend two or three nights in the park.
 There’s so much to explore.

-Driving Oregon Coast Highway 101
+Oregon Coast Road Trip: Highway 101